fogfish/swarm/README.md

 `swarm` is a Go library that solves the complexity of distributed, event-driven systems by abstracting external messaging queues (like AWS SQS, AWS EventBrdige, RabbitMQ, Kafka, etc.) behind **type-safe Go channels**.

+By aligning with Go’s native concurrency model, `swarm` encourages developers to think in terms of **message flows rather than request-response cycles**, which reflects the asynchronous and unreliable reality of distributed systems.
+This mindset shift leads to more resilient, scalable, and maintainable architectures — where complexity is not hidden, but made explicit and manageable.

 * **Immediate Productivity**: Use Go channel patterns you already know, no need to learn new APIs.
 * **Smooth Testing**: Write unit tests with in-memory channels; switch to real systems for integration.
 * **Future-Proof**: Swap messaging technologies without changing your business logic.